mozilla/bigquery-backfill/backfill/2024-05-07-telemetry-pings-os-distro/README.md

 The steps to backfill are:
 1. Run the affected pings through the decoder dataflow job, writing to staging tables
-2. Dedupe the staging tables and insert the stable tables
+2. Dedupe the staging tables
+3. Insert into the stable tables (requires SRE assistance)

 Backfill for derived tables will be handled separately.